stedjor/Stefan-Djordjevic-portfolio/README.md

 ## About this web presentation

 Presentation was made as presentation of knowledge that I own.
-This is an Angular project with some additional technologies.
+This is an Angular project with some extra technologies.
 In it you can see more detailed information about the project itself, information about me, two applications I made within the presetation as well as a contact page with a form where you can leave a message.